atlassian-archive/dataschool/dataschool/_chapters/how-to-teach-people-sql/appendix/practice-problems.md

 reading_time:

 ---
+This is a test

 <sqlbox
 answer='SELECT * FROM albums;'
 hint='Try using SELECT *'
 correct_message='Correct!
-SELECT * can be used to return all of the columns from any table you have access to.'></sqlbox>
+SELECT * can be used to return all of the columns from any table you have access to.'
+></sqlbox>